vonajs/vona/packages-docs/guide/techniques/orm/datasource-config.md

-# ORM配置
+# Datasource Config

-## App Config配置
+## App Config Configuration

-我们可以在 App Config 中进行 ORM 配置：
+We can configure the Datasources in App Config:

 `src/backend/config/config/config.ts`